maastrichtlawtech/extraction_libraries/echr/README.md

         <li><strong>end_id: int, optional, default: The maximum number of cases available</strong></li>
         The id of the last case to be downloaded.
         <li><strong>count: int, optional, default: None </strong></li>
-        The number of cases to be downloaded, starting from the start_id.
+        The number of cases per language given as input to be downloaded, starting from the start_id.
         <br><strong>WARNING</strong><br>
         If count is provided, the end_id will be set to start_id+count, overwriting any given end_id value.
         <li><strong>start_date: date, optional, default None</strong></li>